zac717/phase_4_group_project/README.md

 - notes: Writes that come one posts.
 - meetingURL: Meeting link for a discussion.

-The response body is an object representing the details of the, with those properties plus a unique identifier.

 ### PUT /goals/:id

 This endpoint updates an existing goal, identified by the id parameter in the URL.
 The request body should be a JSON object with the following properties: